david-rockwood/fimpad/README.md

 The "Jake's heart" paragraph near the end was cut off by the max token limit of 120 that I gave.
 Let's remove the suffix text that I wrote earlier and complete that paragraph.

-The stop() function can take multiple arguments that represent multiple stop sequences for a single FIM generation.
+The `stop()` function can take multiple arguments that represent multiple stop sequences for a single FIM generation.
 The first of these stop sequences that is encountered during streaming is the one that terminates the FIM insertion.
-We'll use this below to make sure that generation stops clean at the end of a paragraph, by stopping at any point where there is a new line following a period, a question mark, or an exclamation point.
+We'll use this below to make sure that generation stops cleanly at the end of a paragraph, by stopping at any point where there is a new line following a period, a question mark, or an exclamation point.

 > It was a dark and stormy midnight at the zoo, and the scene in the night shift employee break room near the gorilla enclosure was as boring as ever; however, 5 minutes later, all the employees would be having a near heart-attack and all the zoo animals would be wondering what the hell just happened.
 >